jimblandy/fxsnapshot/README.md

 - `nodes` - a stream of all nodes, in a random order.

-- `edges EXPR` - a stream of the edges of the node that `EXPR` evaluates to.
+- `EXPR edges` - a stream of the edges of the node that `EXPR` evaluates to.

 - `STREAM { PREDICATE }` - filter `STREAM` by `PREDICATE`.
 In some cases the evaluator optimizes the evaluation of `STREAM` to produce only values matching